Narotam-Mishra/nextjs-14_learning_new/ReadMe.txt

 # headers returned from headers() method are read only , to set headers we need to return a new response with the new headers

 # To set headers we need to return a new response with new headers.Using request-response headers we can apply any logic we want to within the route handler

+## Lec 42 - Cookies in Route Handlers (4:02)

+# Cookies are small pieces of data that a server sends to a user's web browser.
+The browser may store the cookie and send it back to the same server with later requests.

+# Cookies are mainly used for three purposes :-
+- Session management like logins and shopping carts,
+- Personalization like user preferences and themes,
+- Tracking like recording and analyzing user behaviour.

+# set and get cookies inside of a route handler.
+There are two approaches to both setting and getting cookies :-
+1). to set a cookie the first option is to return new response using the Set-Cookie header.
+To read (get) above cookie in our route handler we can make use of the request parameter.
+This is the first approach to set and get cookies in the route handler (using "Set-Cookie" header and the request object)

+2). the second option is to set and get cookies using cookies function provided by Next.js,